The application period for 2023-24 SEF Grants is now closed.

 Frank Sherman Grant

-From 1961 to 1985, Frank Sherman was an administrator of health, physical education and athletics for Springfield Public Schools.
+From 1961 to 1985, Frank Sherman was an administrator of health, physical education, and athletics for Springfield Public Schools.
 He passed away in 2010.
-Frank, also a long-time member of Springfield Kiwanis, was instrumental in building the Springfield Kiwanis Youth Camp better know as Sky Camp located near Fall Creek.
+Frank, also a long-time member of Springfield Kiwanis, was instrumental in building the Springfield Kiwanis Youth Camp, better known as Sky Camp, located near Fall Creek.
 He felt strongly that the complete education of students needed to include healthy lifestyles with plenty of exercise and recreation opportunities and exposure to joys and beauties of the great outdoors.

 This grant is possible due to a generous donation by Frank’s widow, Katy Sherman.
 Katy’s gift of $25,000 in honor of Frank created the Springfield Education Foundation’s first endowment.
 The disbursements from this initial investment are providing the funding for the Frank Sherman grant.